Collison scores 26, Kings snap Celtics' 7-game win streak

 TIP INS

-Kings: Ty Lawson strained his left hamstring and didn’t play in the second half. … Sacramento has a 10-15 record at home, where it had dropped eight of its last 10.
+Kings: Ty Lawson strained his left hamstring and didn’t play in the second half.
+He has an MRI scheduled for Thursday. … Sacramento has a 10-15 record at home, where it had dropped eight of its last 10.

 UP NEXT